 Diabetes Mellitus Type 1 In Children

 Diabetes mellitus type 1 is a disease that affects how your child's body makes insulin and uses glucose (sugar).
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Insulin helps move sugar out of the blood so it can be used for energy.
-Type 1 diabetes develops because your child's immune system destroys pancreas cells that make insulin.
-His pancreas cannot make enough insulin, so his blood sugar level continues to rise.
+Type 1 diabetes develops because the immune system destroys cells in the pancreas that make insulin.
+The pancreas cannot make enough insulin, so the blood sugar level continues to rise.
 A family history of type 1 diabetes may increase your child's risk for diabetes.

 WHILE YOU ARE HERE:

 - A urine sample may show the amount of ketones and sugar in your child's urine.
 This test helps show how well his blood sugar level is being controlled and if he needs more tests.